jrhawley/recipes/_recipes/autumn-arugula-salad.md

 ## Directions

-1. Preheat overn to 425 F
+1. Preheat oven to 425 F
     1. Slice acorn squash into 1 cm chunks, removing seeds
     2. Place on a baking sheet, cover with olive oil, salt, pepper, and brown sugar
     3. Place in over, roast for 10 min, flip, and bake for another 10 min
 2. In a small saucepan over low heat, toss pecans
     1. Toast until golden and fragment, adding a bit of brown sugar and pumpkin pie spice
 3. Slice avocado and cucumber, add remaining ingredients into a large bowl
     1. When the squash is done, cut into smaller pieces and add to salad
 4. Combine all vinaigrette ingredients in a small bowl, drizzle over salad as desired

 ## References & Notes